alecnissen/Vault-Jiu-Jitsu/README.md

 <img src="assets/RM-vault-schedule.png" style="width: 600px">

-- Component which shows class details and what you will be specifically learning in each class
+- Program page sections show class details, an image from the class, and what is taught in each class.

 <img src="assets/RM-vault-class-details.png" style="width: 600px">

-- Component which will show the gyms amenities such as the sauna and cold plunge.
-While listing more details on the benefits and science.
+- The gymn amenities, such as the cold plunge pictured here, are also available to website visitors.
+Visitors can read about the equiptments uses and benefits in this section.

 <img src="assets/RM-vault-recovery-img.png" style="width: 600px">

-- Mobile responsive
+- The website is mobile responsive and looks great on all screen sizes.

 <img src="assets/RM-vault-mobile-img.png" style="width: 300px">